-On November 4, 2013, the Company extended the term of its credit facility to a maturity date of November 4, 2017.
-On June 6, 2014, an amendment was made to the credit facility to reduce the amount available from \$450.0 to \$250.0.
-On April 22, 2016, the Company further extended the term of its credit facility to a maturity date of November 4, 2020.
-As of May 7, 2016, the outstanding amount of the credit facility was \$90.0.
-Interest payable fluctuates with changes in the bankers' acceptance rate, Canadian prime rate, or the London Interbank Offered Rate ("LIBOR"), and in the case of the BA rate loans or LIBOR loans, the margin applicable to the financial covenants.
+The Company maintains a credit facility in the amount of \$250.0 million with a maturity date of November 4, 2017.
+As of May 6, 2017, the outstanding amount of the credit facility was \$125.0 million.
+Interest payable fluctuates with changes in the bankers' acceptance rate, Canadian prime rate, or the London Interbank Offered Rate ("LIBOR").